 - 6 tablespoons butter, melted

-- Butter a 13x9 baking dish and set aside.
+- Preheat oven to 375ºF.
+Butter a 9×13 baking dish and set aside.

-- Unfold phyllo sheets.
+- Unfold the phyllo sheets.

-- As you work, keep the unused stack of phyllo sheets covered so they don't dry up.
+- Place a phyllo sheet on the bottom of the prepared baking dish.
+Brush with melted butter.
+Top with nine more sheets, brushing each sheet with melted butter before adding the next.
+As you work, keep the unused stack of phyllo sheets covered so they don't dry up.

-- Top with remaining 10 phyllo sheets, brushing each sheet with melted butter, including the top sheet.
+- Top with the remaining 10 phyllo sheets, brushing each sheet with melted butter, including the top sheet.

 - Bake for 35 to 40 minutes, or until top is browned and flaky.